THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ THE DISCLOSURE FOR MORE INFO.

-Kettlebells are quite the rage these days.
+Travel kettlebells are quite the rage these days.
 They are able to be used in a variety of ways to workout different areas of the body.
-With these portable dry bags, you simple fill them with water or sand which is convenient.
+With these portable dry bags, you fill them with water or sand which is convenient.
 Ultimately they aren’t the real deal

 - If you use a drybag form, you have a waterproof bag for your valuables

 - You can mixup the workout thanks to the variety of movements you can do with a kettlebell